Welcome to the Department of Visual Arts at UMBC!

 2X per week class: 2 absences are excused After that:

 - Documentation is required to transform an unexcused absence into excused (form to be determined by instructor).

 - Work must be completed on time no matter what – the student is responsible for keeping track of what is required & getting the correct information.

 - Students risk failing the course if they miss more than 15% of class meetings.

 **** FYI: Regarding projects —breaking up the important projects/ assignments into a couple or more stages helps students to ensure that they are on track with your expectations.
 Using a rubric when assigning grades also helps to pinpoint problems that the student needs to work on.

 Thanks for taking the time to include this information in your syllabi.

 BTW: Please let your students know that if they are upset about something in the course, that there is a strict hierarchy for lodging complaints.
-First the student should communicate with you; if the matter is not resolved he/she should communicate with the chair; if there is still no resolution then student can then approach the Dean.
-Please deter students from directly emailing the President or the Dean as a first course of action.
+First, the student should communicate with you; if the matter is not resolved he/she should communicate with the chair; if there is still no resolution then the student can then approach the Dean.
+Please deter students from directly emailing the President or the Dean as the first course of action.